Purple-Pyjamas/DSA-CAPSTONE-PROJECT/README.md

 # DSA-CAPSTONE-PROJECT

-Exploratory data and analysis using excel and Power BI in two different projects to reveal insights that drive company action.
+This repository contains two individual projects:

+## amazon-product-review-analysis
+Unravelling price patterns of different variables across over a thousand Amazon products to help generate insights that can guide product improvement and marketing strategies, and enhance customer engagement.